TempAqua/TempAqua_App/CONTRIBUTING.md

 ## Credits

-Thank you to all the people who have already contributed to {YOUR-REPO-NAME} repository!
+Thank you to all the people who have already contributed to TempAqua repository!